Densities for SDEs driven by degenerate $\alpha$-stable processes: Introduction and main results

 and define

-Then $(L_t)_{t\geq 0}$ has the same law as the given subordinated Brownian motion.
-In particular, the solution $X_t(x)$ of SDE (\ref{Eq0}) can be regarded as a functional of $w$ and $\ell$, and
+Then $(L_t)_{t\geq0}$ has the same law as the given subordinated Brownian motion.
+In particular, the solution $X_t(x)$~of~SDE (\ref{Eq0}) can be regarded as a functional of $w$ and $\ell$ and

-Thus, in order to prove Theorem \ref{Th1}, it is enough to prove that for each $\ell\in\mS$, the law of $w\mapsto X_t(x,w_\ell)$ under $\mu_\mW$ is absolutely continuous with respect to the Lebesgue measure.
-The advantage of this viewpoint is that we can use the classical Malliavin calculus to study the Brownian functional $w\to X_t(x,w_\ell)$ (see \cite{Le, Ku}).
+The advantage of this viewpoint is that we can use the classical Malliavin calculus to study the Brownian functional $w\to X_t(x,w_\ell)$ (see \cite{Ku}).
+Thus, in order to prove Theorem~\ref{Th1}, it is enough to prove that for each $\ell\in\mathbb{S}$, the law of $w\mapsto X_t(x,w_\ell)$ under $\mu_\mathbb{W}$ is absolutely continuous with respect to the Lebesgue measure.
+In order to prove Theorem 1.3, the key point is to prove the $L^p$-integrability of the inverse of the Malliavin covariance matrix so that we can use the integration by parts formula to derive some gradient estimates (see Theorem~\ref{Th4} below), which then implies the smoothness of the density by Sobolev's embedding theorem.

-This paper is organized as follows: In Section 2, we prove Theorem \ref{Th1} by using the Mallavin calculus, where the main point is to prove the invertibility of the Malliavin covariance matrix $(\Sigma^\ell_t)_{\ell=S}$ in (\ref{Ep4}) below.
-In Section 3, we prove Theorem \ref{Th2} by establishing a Norris' type lemma as in \cite{Ca}.
-In order to overcome the non-integrability of $\alpha$-stable process, we shall separately consider the small jump and the large jump.
-Before concluding this section, we mention the following open question:
+This paper is organized as follows: in Section~\ref{sec2}, we prove Theorem \ref {Th1} by using the Malliavin calculus, where the main point is to prove the invertibility of the Malliavin covariance matrix $(\Sigma^\ell_t)_{\ell=S}$ in (\ref{Ep4}) below.
+In Section~\ref{sec3}, we prove Theorem~\ref{Th2} by establishing a Norris' type lemma as in \cite{Ca}.
+In order to overcome the nonintegrability of $\alpha$-stable processes, we shall separately consider the small jumps and the large jumps of the subordinator.
+In particular, the asymptotic estimate of small times about the semigroup plays a crucial role.

-$\bullet$ Can we obtain the smoothness of the density under the following uniform H\"ormander's condition:

-This condition means that $A$ would be more degenerate as $n$ becomes bigger.
-If one uses the argument below, the main challenge for solving this question is to prove the $L^p$-integrability of the inverse of the Malliavin covariance matrix.
-Notice that the technique developed in \cite{Ca} seems not work for the general ($U\sH_n$).

-\section{Proof of Theorem \ref{Th1}}
+\section{Proof of Theorem \texorpdfstring{ \ref{Th1}}{1.1}}

-We need the following simple lemma about the density of the jump number of the subordinator. \bl For $s>0$, set $\Delta\ell_s:=\ell_s-\ell_{s-}$ and
+We need the following simple lemma about the density of the jump number of the subordinator. \begin{lemma} For $s>0$, set $\Delta\ell_s:=\ell_s-\ell_{s-}$ and